20 Different Types of Fruits Explained

 3. Legume

-Legume, also known as a pod, is the fruit of pea plants (Fabaceae).
-Most legumes are dehiscent fruits that split open along two seams to release their seeds, though some, such as peanuts (Arachis hypogaea) and carobs (Ceratonia siliqua), do not available naturally.
+Most legumes are dehiscent fruits that split open along two seams to release their seeds, though some, such as peanuts (Arachis hypogaea) and carobs (Ceratonia siliqua), are not available naturally.

 The fruits vary in size and shape; however, many are long and narrow and bear their seeds in a single line.